 Stay in Cusco for a month or two yet you would leave it with a feeling of there is much more to see.
-The emblematic Plaza De Armas (The Main Square) dominates the historic center of the city.
+The emblematic Plaza De Armas (The Main Square) dominates the historic centre of the city.

 Cusco is served by Alejandro Velasco Astete International Airport (CUZ) which is connected to major Peruvian cities Lima, Arequipa, Juliaca and Puerto Maldonado and Bogota and La Paz on International routes which are served by Amaszonas and Peruvian Airlines to and from La Paz and Avianca in and out of Bogota with a stopover in Lima.

 The airport is quite small which makes it easier and quicker to walk out of the terminal upon arrival.
-Its located five kilometers away from the Centro Historico (Historic Center) which is the prime attraction and home to many hostels and restaurants.
+Its located five kilometres away from the Centro Historico (Historic Center) which is the prime attraction and home to many hostels and restaurants.

 Peru Hop, a renowned hop on hop off bus service covering the whole south of Peru have their own bus station however they do provide a drop off to the hostel from the bus station.